-The Cheminformatics Python Microservice (CPM) is a self-contained, web-based service that operates independently of the operating system.
+The presented Cheminformatics Microservice is a self-contained, web-based service that operates independently of the operating system.
 This can be used by researchers with no or limited programming experience to perform daily cheminformatics tasks effortlessly via the API hosted at https://api.naturalproducts.net.
 This service allows a diverse range of open-source cheminformatics toolkits to be accessed without requiring any software installation or environment setups.
-To the best of our knowledge, CPM is currently the sole cheminformatics microservice offering users access to multiple toolkits, as well as to additional tools such as the open-source structure generator surge, Sugar Removal Utility(SRU), and the DECIMER OCSR tools.
-CPM is designed to be user-friendly, easily extendable, deployable, and scalable.
+To the best of our knowledge, it is currently the sole microservice in the field of cheminformatics offering users the ability to access multiple toolkits, as well as additional tools such as the open-source structure generator surge, Sugar Removal Utility (SRU), and the DECIMER OCSR tools.
+Cheminformatics Microservice is designed to be user-friendly, easily extendable, deployable, and scalable.
 It can be accessed through the public API or hosted on private clusters or single machines.

 The integration of multiple cheminformatics toolkits in a centralised platform enhances user accessibility to cheminformatics utilities.
 By using industry-standard monitoring, deployment, documentation, and code quality standards, this project demonstrates software development in a user-focused manner.
 By making the source code and the documentation completely open and public, we aim to make valuable contributions to the scientific community while also enabling the submission of feature requests for future enhancements.
-In future, CPM will continue to evolve to be an invaluable asset for cheminformaticians due to its inherent expandability, follows a clear semantic versioning system, bi-annual updates, and comprehensive documentation.
+Cheminformatics Microservice is anticipated to become an invaluable asset for cheminformaticians due to its inherent expandability.
+It follows a clear semantic versioning system, receives bi-annual updates, and includes comprehensive documentation.
 These characteristics significantly facilitate data reproduction and reuse for researchers, thereby fostering better collaboration among peers.